 Castle knows of four pizzerias named "Nick," with various combinations of the predicates terrific and/or authentic.
 But their owners, bitter rivals, continually sabotage each other with frat pranks.
 Then a corpse is found in the pizzeria oven, crisped, but killed by previous stabbing.
 The owner accuses his rivals, but no one is innocent and everyone has a dirty secret.
 And the victim, a former war correspondent who lost his edge after his daughter died in a car accident, was reporting on them about their "pizza wars."
 However, he'd also stumbled across the identity of...

 College swimming team champion Zack Lindsey, self-made on a partial scholarship, is murdered during a nightly training session and dumped in the pool.
 Beckett and Castle wade through Zach's, his teammates', his coach's and even retired predecessor Rob 'Rocket' Tredwyck dodgy connections, motives and alibis, involving car theft and doping.
 Meanwhile, Castle soon regrets bringing along his writing protégé Alex Conrad, whom Beckett surprisingly welcomes as eagerly as his crime authors' poker club proves jealously aloof.

-Cop killer Hal Lockwood, whom Becket visited unsuccessfully in jail for months hoping for a lead in her mother Johanna's closed murder case, is released by a faked order into the general population, where he slices fellow rogue cop Gary McCallister's throat, then is helped by fake cops to escape.
-Becket, his likely next target, receives warnings from her father, Montgomery and Castle.
-Much helped by Ryan and Esposito, the duo work out there must be a police accomplice and/or mastermind controlling Chuck Ryker, the debt-ridden corrupt jailer who was found murdered at ...
+Cop killer Hal Lockwood, whom Beckett visited unsuccessfully in jail for months hoping for a lead in her mother Johanna's closed murder case, is released by a faked order into the general population, where he slices rogue cop Gary McCallister's throat, then is helped by fake cops to escape.
+Beckett, his likely next target, receives warnings from her father, Montgomery and Castle.
+Much helped by Ryan and Esposito, the duo work out that there must be a police accomplice and/or mastermind controlling Chuck Ryker, the debt-ridden corrupt jailer who was found murdered at ...